hldb/hldb/README.md

 ## Summary

-HLDB can be used to build [local-first](https://www.inkandswitch.com/local-first/), decentralized applications.
+HLDB can be used to build [local-first](https://www.inkandswitch.com/local-first/) applications.
 It is best suited for social/collaborative applications that do not require consensus.

 Each peer has their own copy of the database called a replica.